Blades of the Guardians: Production

-Development
+Preparation and first shoot

-In July 2023, it was announced that a film adaptation of the Biao Ren manhua is in development.
-Then in December 2023, it was revealed that Yuen Woo-ping will direct the live-action film.
-In June 2024, it was announced that Wu Jing will produce the film and were cast as the lead role Dao Ma, with Nicholas Tse joining the cast.
+The film was registered and green-lit in May 2023, then in December 2023, it was revealed that Yuen Woo-ping will direct the live-action film.
+In June 2024, it was announced that Wu Jing will produce the film and star as the lead role Dao Ma, with Nicholas Tse joining the cast.
 In the following months, Yu Shi and Jet Li joined the cast.
+The project was an adaptation of the Biao Ren manhua by Xu Xianzhe.
+Director Yuen Woo-ping and producer/star Wu Jing were attracted by the traditional chivalrous code and contemporary sentiment contained in the comic after reading it, and the project was positioned as a "comic book adaptation martial arts blockbuster" aimed at revitalizing martial arts films.